 Sleep Medicine Research

-Sleep Medicine Research (SMR, Sleep Med Res) is an official journal of the Korean Society of Sleep Medicine Research (SMR, Sleep Med Res) is an official journal of the Korean Society of Sleep Medicine (KSSM) and published two times per year on June 30th and December 31th.
+Sleep Medicine Research (Sleep Med Res) is an official journal of the Korean Society of Sleep Medicine (KSSM), Asian Society of Sleep Medicine (ASSM), Korean Society of Sleep Research, and Korean Society of Sleep and Breathing.
+It is published four times a year in the last days of March, June, September, and December.
 The journal publishes research papers in sleep science and sleep medicine, which contribute to the better understanding of pathophysiology and treatment of sleep disorders as well as sleep physiology.

 ).
 All manuscripts are subject to peer review.
 The Editors have the right to make corrections, literary or technical, to the accepted manuscript.
 The copyright of published manuscripts is held by the Korean Society of Sleep Medicine.
 The agreement of copyright transfer from all authors should be sent with the original manuscript.
 A copyright transfer form is available at the journal homepage (www.sleepmed.or.kr